jvmvl/expense-manager/README.md

 ## 🗺️ Roadmap

-# 🚀 100 Days Challenge: Build an Expenses and Budget Manager App

 ## Phase 1: Foundations (Days 1–20)
 - [x] **Day 1**: 🐘 Set up Laravel and basic routing.
 - [x] **Day 2**: 🕹️ Learn about controllers and create your first one.